• Skip to primary navigation

 Its acquired taste is simply because volcanic rocks naturally filter the water.

-The water collects a good amount of minerals and electrolytes from its origin, enhancing its effortless taste.
+The water collects a good amount of minerals and electrolytes from its origin, improving its effortless taste.

 Its high demand in the hospitality sector is a reason why Fiji water is expensive.